Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Community-Based Graph Factorization Model

+Here, if $\vv_i \in [0,1]^k$ is the $i$-th row of matrix $\mV$, then $\vv_i$ is the soft (normalized) assignment of node $i$ to the $k$ communities.
+The diagonal entries of $\mW$ represent the strength of the homophily (if positive) or heterophily (if negative) of the communities.
+For each entry, $\tilde{\mA}_{i,j} = \sigma( \vv_i \mW \vv_j^\top )$.
+We use these two forms interchangeably throughout this work.

-\paragraph{Interpretation} The edge probabilities output by this model have an intuitive interpretation, and to maximize interpretability, we focus on the case where $\mW$ is diagonal.
-Recall that there is a one-to-one-to-one relationship between probability $p \in [0,1]$, odds $o=\tfrac{p}{1-p} \in [0,\infty)$, and logit $\ell = \log(o)\in (-\infty,+\infty)$.
+\paragraph{Interpretation} The edge probabilities output by this model have an intuitive interpretation.
+Recall that there are bijections between probability $p \in [0,1]$, odds $o=\tfrac{p}{1-p} \in [0,\infty)$, and logit $\ell = \log(o)\in (-\infty,+\infty)$.
 The logit of the link probability between nodes $i$ and $j$ is $\vv_i^\top \mW \vv_j$, which is a summation of terms $\vv_{ic} \vv_{jc} \mW_{cc}$ over all communities $c \in [k]$.
-If the nodes both fully participate in community $c$, that is, $\vv_{ic} = \vv_{jc} = 1$, then the edge logit is changed by $\mW_{cc}$ starting from a baseline of $0$, or equivalently the odds of an edge is multiplied by $\exp(\mW_{cc})$ starting from a baseline odds of $1$; if either of the nodes participates only partially in community $c$, then the change in logit and odds is accordingly prorated.
-Homophily and heterophily also have a clear interpretaion in this model: homophilous communities are those with $\mW_{cc} > 0$, where two nodes both participating in the community increases the odds of a link, whereas communities with $\mW_{cc} < 0$ are heterophilous, and coparticipation decreases the odds of a link.
+If the nodes both fully participate in community $c$, that is, $\vv_{ic} = \vv_{jc} = 1$, then the edge logit is changed by $\mW_{cc}$ starting from a baseline of $0$, or equivalently, the odds of an edge is multiplied by $\exp(\mW_{cc})$ starting from a baseline odds of $1$; if either of the nodes participates only partially in community $c$, then the change in logit and odds is accordingly prorated.
+Homophily and heterophily also have a clear interpretation in this model: homophilous communities, which are expressed in $\mB$, are those with $\mW_{cc} > 0$, where two nodes both participating in the community increases the odds of a link, whereas communities with $\mW_{cc} < 0$, which are expressed in $\mC$, are heterophilous, and coparticipation decreases the odds of a link.